frankaemika/docs/source/tutorial.rst

 .. hint::

-    If an error occurs at this point, perform the :ref:`ping test <troubleshooting_robot_not_reachable>` and ensure that FRANKA's brakes are opened.
-The brakes can be opened the from FRANKA DESK at `https://\<franka-control-ip\>/ <https://\<franka-control-ip\>/>`_.
+    If an error occurs at this point, perform the :ref:`ping test <troubleshooting_robot_not_reachable>` and ensure that robot's brakes are opened.
+The brakes can be opened the from Desk at `https://\<franka-control-ip\>/ <https://\<franka-control-ip\>/>`_.